-- Breast massage and relaxation methods support milk flow by increasing oxytocin, a milk making hormone. - Try expressing close to your baby, have a photo or piece of baby's clothing close by, this can help your milk making and flow. - Frequent and prolonged skin-to-skin contact or where this is not possible, interacting with and caring for your baby will further support an emotional connection and increase your milk making hormones. - You may wish to try cluster expressing rather than a strict three to four hourly routine.
-Cluster expressing means expressing two to three times in a four hour period.
-However, long gaps between expressions should be avoided, no longer than four hours in the day and six hours at night time. - Try to make time to express at least once every night.
-Night time expression is important as this is the time that milk making hormone levels are higher.
-This is very important to support long term milk production. - Double pumping and using hand expression and pumps together can increase the amount of milk you express.
+- Breast massage and relaxation methods support milk flow.
+They both increase oxytocin, a milk making hormone. - The following can help your milk making and flow. - · Try expressing close to baby. - · Have a photo or piece of baby's clothing close by. - Have frequent and prolonged skin-to-skin contact with baby.
+If this is not possible, interact and care for baby.
+This will further support an emotional connection and increase your milk making hormones. - You may wish to try cluster expressing, rather than a strict 3 to 4 hour routine.
+Cluster expressing means expressing 2 to 3 times in a 4 hour period.
+Where possible, do not have long gaps between expressions; no longer than 4 hours in the day and 6 hours at night. - Try to make time to express at least once every night.
+Night time expression is important.
+This is the time that milk making hormone levels are higher.
+This is very important to support long-term milk production. - The following may increase the amount of milk you express. - · Double pumping.